Understanding the Three Form Types

 This allows the first part of the form to be shared externally.

-Click the Section Settings icon
+Click the Section Settings icon on that section

 Enable Require Section Submission